vvaezian/vvaezian.github.io/Programming Languages/SQL.md

 2. The doubly linked list: `[rows read from index] / 100`
 3. The table: `[rows read from table]`

+Worst case scenario: all rows of interest are in different blocks, i.e. the worst possible clustering factor.

 ### `include` statement
 *PostgreSQL since release 11 supports include statement.*